http://www.adogl.com.mx (Lujo service only, does not include ADO first class buses) http://www.adogl.com.mx

 San Cristobal de las Casas captured worldwide attention on 1994 when a revolutionary army called The Zapatista Army of National Liberation captured the city and opposed the Mexican Government.
 The two sides reached an uneasy truce by 1996 and although the movement continues, the area is now relatively safe for tourists.

 Nearby Chamula and Zinacantan, indigenous villages of the Tzotzil Mayan people, are popular day trips from San Cristobal because of their colorful hand-made textiles and ancient customs and festivals.

-First class buses Tapachula, Tuxtla Guiterez, Palenque and Oaxaca City reach San Cristobal's ADO terminal.
+First class buses reach Tapachula, Tuxtla Guiterez, Palenque and San Cristobal from Oaxaca City's ADO terminal.